adobe/spectrum-css/.changeset/chatty-lands-attack.md

 - Adds the optional "quiet" style, which does not show dividers between accordion items.
 - Adds CSS transition to animate the rotation of the disclosure indicator when expanding and collapsing the accordion item.
-- Adds No Inline Padding variant
+- Adds no inline padding variant (`.spectrum-Accordion--noInlinePadding`) in which the item header does not have padding.

 #### Markup changes